zwubbena/hb2-fiie-funding-package/README.md

 ### Q: Can a district receive multiple reimbursements for the same student?

-**A:** No. The deduplication process ensures each student is counted only once per district, even if multiple evaluation records exist.
-Only the most recent evaluation date is used for reimbursement.
+**A:** No. The deduplication process ensures each student is counted only once per district, even if multiple initial evaluation records exist.
+Only the most recent initial evaluation date is used for reimbursement.

 ### Q: What if an evaluation spans multiple school years?